Fihilly History, Family Crest & Coats of Arms

 The surname Fihilly was first found in counties Donegal and Derry, where they held a family seat from very ancient times.

-Important Dates for the Fihilly family
+Early History of the Fihilly family

 This web page shows only a small excerpt of our Fihilly research.
 Another 127 words (9 lines of text) covering the years 1516, 1548, 1555, 1559, 1567, and 1626 are included under the topic Early Fihilly History in all our PDF Extended History products and printed products wherever possible.